AdityaBiswas1994/traffic-light-intersection-feature-house/README.md

 OnDemand : The Left/Right roads are green by default.
 When a vehicle queues at one of the Bottom/Top roads or a pedestrian queues at the Left/Right roads, the traffic lights
            switch to a 10 steps enduring green phase on the Bottom/Top roads, and then switches back.
 The Left/Right roads then need to have at least a 10 steps long green phase            before the lights can switch again.

+Running the Simulation

+The project skeleton includes a run configuration you can use to start the simulation.

+Once started, you can enter the following commands on the commandline:

+vehicle <road> Enqueue a vehicle on <road>, where road can be one of left, right, top, bottom. pedestrian <road> Enqueue a pedestrian on <road>, where road can be one of left, right, top, bottom. step Advance the simulation by one step. state Print the current state of the intersection.